baditaflorin/github-stars/readme.md

 *   [Zackriya-Solutions/meeting-minutes](https://github.com/Zackriya-Solutions/meeting-minutes): A free and open source, self hosted Ai based live meeting note taker and minutes summary generator that can completely run in your Local device (Mac OS and windows OS Support added.
 Working on adding linux support soon) https://meetily.zackriya.com/ is meetly ai
 *   [sigoden/aichat](https://github.com/sigoden/aichat): All-in-one LLM CLI tool featuring Shell Assistant, Chat-REPL, RAG, AI Tools & Agents, with access to OpenAI, Claude, Gemini, Ollama, Groq, and more.
 *   [hook0/hook0](https://github.com/hook0/hook0): Open-source webhook server that helps you provide webhooks to your users.
 It handles for you a great amount of features that are usually tedious to (re)implement.
-*   [openobserve/openobserve](https://github.com/openobserve/openobserve): 🚀 10x easier, 🚀 140x lower storage cost, 🚀 high performance,  🚀 petabyte scale - Elasticsearch/Splunk/Datadog alternative for 🚀 (logs, metrics, traces, RUM, Error tracking, Session replay).
+*   [openobserve/openobserve](https://github.com/openobserve/openobserve): Modern observability platform: 10x easier, 140x lower storage cost, petabyte scale.
+Open-source alternative to Elasticsearch/Splunk/Datadog for logs, metrics, traces, RUM, and more.
 *   [moghtech/komodo](https://github.com/moghtech/komodo): 🦎 a tool to build and deploy software on many servers 🦎
 *   [block/goose](https://github.com/block/goose): an open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM
 *   [rust-lang/mdBook](https://github.com/rust-lang/mdBook): Create book from markdown files.
 Like Gitbook but implemented in Rust